rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 Python 2 support ends at the beginning of 2020.
 However, Yade can be compiled and used with python 2:

-* install the python 2 version of the packages: ``sudo apt install python-dev ipython python-matplotlib python-numpy python-tk python-pygraphviz python-numpy python-xlib python-pyqt5 python-pyqt5.qtwebkit python-argparse python-pyqt5.qtsvg python-pil python-sphinx python-git python-bibtexparser python-minieigen``
+* On **Ubuntu 18.04, 18.10**, **Debian 9, 10** and their derivatives: install the python 2 version of the packages: ``sudo apt install python-dev ipython python-matplotlib python-numpy python-tk python-pygraphviz python-numpy python-xlib python-pyqt5 python-pyqt5.qtwebkit python-argparse python-pyqt5.qtsvg python-pil python-sphinx python-git python-bibtexparser python-minieigen``.

+* For **Ubuntu 16.04** ``python-pil`` is to be replaced by ``python-imaging``.

+* depending on linux version some of the following packages might be necessary also: ``python3-future python-future qt5-default texlive-xetex``.

 * force python 2 in the cmake command line: ``cmake -DPYTHON_VERSION=2 -DCMAKE_INSTALL_PREFIX=../install ../trunk``

 Note that the cmake ``PYTHON_VERSION`` option can be set to force any python version, for example ``-DPYTHON_VERSION=3.5`` is valid.

+Also see notes about :ref:`converting python 2 scripts into python 3<convert-python2-to3>`.

 Speed-up compilation
 ^^^^^^^^^^^^^^^^^^^^^